openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

     frontend_status: Done

 If a class contains no constructor declaration, then a default constructor is implicitly declared.
+This guarantees that every class has effectively at least one constructor.
 The default constructor has the following form:

--  The access modifier of the default constructor and of the class is the same (if the class has no access modifier, then the default constructor has the internal access (see :ref:`Scopes`).
+-  The access modifier of the default constructor is ``public`` (see :ref:`Access Modifiers`).

--  The default constructor has no '``throws``' or '``rethrows``' clauses.
+-  The default constructor has no ``throws`` or ``rethrows`` clauses.

--  The body of the default constructor contains a call to the the superclass constructor with no arguments except the primordial class ``Object``.
+-  The body of the default constructor contains a call to the superclass constructor with no arguments except the primordial class ``Object``.
 The body of the default constructor for the primordial class ``Object`` is empty.